 - The monthly rental payment must be keyed to the "Shared Ownership Rent" field in Mortgage Pro.
 If the rent varies or increases over time, the higher amount must be keyed.

 - An applicant(s) minimum share must be for at least 25% and the maximum share on initial purchase cannot exceed 85%.

-- The applicant(s) initial purchase is based on a long lease (e.g. 99 or 125 years) and may be for as low as a 25% share.
+- The applicant(s) initial purchase is based on a long lease (minimum of 70 years or 123 years on all new build properties) and may be for as low as a 25% share.
 The applicant(s) can purchase further shares in the property, reducing the rent they pay and increasing their ownership of the property.
 Increasing the shareholding is known as ‘staircasing’.